Subscribe Now

 5. Go Through the Profile of Developer

-Each developer in the WordPress community has a profile that can be accessed using the link present at the bottom of the plugin’s page.
+Each developer in the WordPress community has a profile that can be accessed using the link at the bottom of the plugin’s page.
 By visiting these profiles, users can estimate the developer’s experience with WordPress and what other projects he previously worked on.
-The developer’s experience can be handy for deciding how useful the plugin will be.
+The developer’s experience can be handy when deciding how useful the plugin will be.

 6. Support Levels